michaelhnidash/ai-case-study/README.md

 * Zest AI operates in the financial technology (fintech) field, specifically focusing on credit underwriting and risk assessment.

-### **Trends and Innovations in AI and Fintech:**
+### **Trends and innovations in fintech:**

- * _Focus on Fair Lending Practices:_ Regulators and consumers have pushed for more equitable lending practices.
+ * Focus on Fair Lending Practices: Regulators and consumers have pushed for more equitable lending practices.
 AI-driven platforms now incorporate fairness assessments to mitigate biases and ensure compliance with laws like ECOA and FCRA.

- * _Regulatory Technology (RegTech):_ Innovations in compliance technology ensure models adhere to stringent regulations, making fintech solutions more transparent and aligned with legal requirements.
+ * Regulatory Technology (RegTech): Innovations in compliance technology ensure models adhere to stringent regulations, making fintech solutions more transparent and aligned with legal requirements.

- * _Expansion of Alternative Data Sources:_ Alternative credit data provides a clearer view of a consumer’s financial situation and ability to pay.
+ * Expansion of Alternative Data Sources:_ Alternative credit data provides a clearer view of a consumer’s financial situation and ability to pay.
 Types of alternative credit data used across the credit spectrum include user-permissioned account data, cashflow transactions, rental data, property data, income data, and full-file public records, as well as data from nontraditional lenders such as single pay, rent-to-own, title loans and short-term installments.

   **Other major companies in this field:**
 * [High Radius](https://www.highradius.com/)